prahlad1231/seminar-one-project/README.md

-# Fullstack development with React and Spring Boot
+# Fullstack development with React, Spring Boot, and Flutter

 In this project, I create a fullstack application using React and Spring Boot.
 This project aim to create a Seminar Management System, where admin can add new Seminars, Topics, Venues, and users can book any seminar to attend it.